JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 - This Project is davelop using [GitHub API (Application Programming Interface)](https://api.github.com/).
 And this Project is Under Development current version  is 0.3.3 (26 May 2023)
 <br>

-- The 0.3.3 (26 May 2023) is adding updated Achievements for follower category.
+- The 0.3.3 (26 May 2023) is adding updated Achievements for the follower category.
 <br>

 - The 0.3.2 (25 May 2023) is fixing some bugs